waymondrang/studentvue-mailer/readme.md

 # StudentVue Mailer

- Powered by Nodemailer and Puppeteer, StudentVue Mailer will forward all of your StudentVue mail to your preferred personal inbox.
+ Powered by Nodemailer and Puppeteer, StudentVue Mailer is an automation program that will forward all of your StudentVue mail to your preferred personal inbox.

 ## Requirements